Share images on Docker HubEstimated reading time: 3 minutes

 Fill in your new Docker ID and password.
 After you have successfully authenticated, your Docker ID appears in the Docker Desktop menu in place of the ‘Sign in’ option you just used.

-You can do the same thing from the command line by typing
+You can also sign into Docker Hub from the command line by typing

 Create a Docker Hub repository and push your image

-At this point, you’ve set up your Docker Hub account and have connected it to your Docker Desktop.
-Now let’s make our first repo, and share our bulletin board app there.
+Before creating a repository, ensure you’ve set up your Docker Hub account and have connected it to your Docker Desktop.

 Click on the Docker icon in your menu bar, and navigate to Repositories > Create.
-You’ll be taken to a Docker Hub page to create a new repository.
+You’ll be redirected to the Create Repository page on Docker Hub.

-Now you are ready to share your image on Docker Hub, but there’s one thing you must do first: images must be namespaced correctly to share on Docker Hub.
+You are now ready to share your image on Docker Hub, however, there’s one thing you must do first: images must be namespaced correctly to share on Docker Hub.
 Specifically, you must name images like

 Finally, push your image to Docker Hub: